 The undergraduate educational experience is central to the mission of Northwestern University.
-Miriam Gamoran Sherin, Associate Provost for Undergraduate Education, leads her office (APUE) in strengthening connections between central administration, undergraduate schools, and student affairs to promote and support the academic excellence and personal growth of Northwestern undergraduates.
+Miriam Gamoran Sherin, Associate Provost for Undergraduate Education, leads the Office of Undergraduate Education (UE) in strengthening connections between central administration, undergraduate schools, and Student Affairs to promote and support the academic excellence and personal growth of Northwestern undergraduates.

-APUE provides leadership for advising at Northwestern, supporting the work and collaboration of academic school-based advising, coordination of offices that offer advising on special opportunities for all undergraduates and advising related to particular student experiences, such as transfer students.
+The Undergraduate Education office provides leadership for advising at Northwestern, supporting the work and collaboration of academic school-based advising and coordination of offices that offer advising on special opportunities and navigation of challenges for all undergraduates.
+UE provides leadership for the advising platform ConnectNU and created and maintains the Undergraduate Advising website.